-You will find a list of items needed to evacuate or bug-out at the end of this post..
+Here is a list of items needed to evacuate or bug-out

 Large dogs can learn to get your go-bag or bug-out bag and their own dog backpack and take these items to the front door or a location of your choice.

 Here's a picture of what I put together for a basic dog Bug-out bag to help people get started.
 Personal items, dog and human food are not included.
 If you would like me to put one together for you email me via the contact page above.